typelevel/cats/docs/src/main/mdoc/datatypes/statet.md

 To simplify the logic, for each reservation we will just consider a single `LocalTime` starting at the beginning of the hour.

-Let's start with defining the type synonym for the effect type:
+Let's start with defining the type alias for the effect type:

 ```scala mdoc:silent:reset
 import cats.data.{StateT, NonEmptyList}